lucasfcosta/blog/_posts/2022-07-15-long-term-plans-dont-work.md

 Notice I'm _not_ telling you to break your long-term plan into smaller increments.
 A long-term plan broken down into sprints is still a long-term plan!

-Instead, I'm telling you to either scrape your long-term plan altogether or avoid adding detail to longer-term goals.
+Instead, I'm telling you to either scrap your long-term plan altogether or avoid adding detail to longer-term goals.
 Moreover, I'm telling you to be open to changing those long-term goals as new pieces of information arise, either good or bad.

 As your planning horizons diminish, your risks do too.